minibolt-guide/minibolt/guide/bonus/bitcoin/mempool.md

   $ nano mempool-config.json
   ```

 * Paste the following lines.
-In the CORE_RPC section, replace the username and password with your username (e.g., "raspibolt") and password [B].
-Change "Password[M]" to the random password generated above.
+In the CORE_RPC section, replace the username and password with your username (e.g., "minibolt") and `password [B]`.
+Change `Password[M]` to the random password generated above.

   ```sh
   {